-- 1537.
+- 1526.
+William Baird has a charter, under the Great Seal, upon the lands of Balnaduthy, Indety, &c.
+Both these estates lie in East Ross, the parish of Indety and shire of Ross, and are presently possessed by two gentlemen of the name of Mackenzie. - 1537.
 William Baird, of Indety, has a charter, under the Great Seal, on several other lands. - 1541-1548, &c.
 Several charters to the Bairds of Glencopock.
-Besides the foregoing, it appears from the public records that a great many other lands belonged to the name of Baird of old.-A Letter to Sir Robert Douglas in 1767. - 1550.
+Besides the foregoing, it appears from the public records that a great many other lands belonged to the name of Baird of Old.-A Letter to Sir Robert Douglas in 1767. - 1550.
 One William Baird was Scout or Sheriff of Amsterdam, a man of great abilities, good esteem, and substance, but was suspected of being a Protestant, and a plot laid against his life by the violent party of the Roman Catholics, which, by the address of himself and several friends of power and interest, he narrowly escaped.
-The story is very remarkable.-Brandt's History of the Reformation in Germany. - 1580.
-Sir Anthony Wingfield, of an ancient family in the county of Suffolk, where they had a seat before the Norman conquest, was knighted, and made Sheriff of Suffolk 39 of Elizabeth, and married Mary, daughter to John Bird, of Denston, Esq., in that county.
-His collateral descendant was created Baron Wingfield and Viscount Powerscourt, in 1747.-Lodge's Peerage. - 1620.
-Sir William Baird, Dean of the Arches, employed afterwards in several commissions of honour and trust by King James I. In 1624, he is called Doctor of Civil Law, and one of the commissioners appointed by that Prince for recording petitions from any of the three kingdoms.
+The story is very remarkable.-

+Brandt's History of the Reformation in Germany. - 1580.
+Sir Anthony Wingfield, of an ancient family in the county of Suffolk, where they had a seat before the Norman conquest; was knighted, and made Sheriff of Suffolk 39 of Elizabeth, and married Mary, daughter to John Baird, of Donston, Esq., in that county.
+His successor was created Baron Wingfield and Viscount Powerscourt, in 1747.-Lodge's Peerage. - 1620.
+Sir William Baird, Dean of the Arches, employed afterwards in several commissions of honour and trust by King James II.
+In 1624, he is called Doctor of Civil Law, and one of the commissioners appointed by that Prince for recording petitions from any of the three kingdoms.-